The Best Toronto Itinerary: 2 or 3 Days

 ✅ It’s suitable for all age groups.
 I go to Toronto with kids often.
 However, there are optional add-ons for people looking for a bit more adventure or excitement

-✅ Ideally, don’t start the itinerary on a Monday, because a few of my recommendations for the first day are closed on Mondays.
+✅ You can easily swap day 1 with day 2, if you’re starting the itinerary on a day when things are closed.
+A few of my recommendations for the first day are closed on Mondays

 ✅ If you want to do Niagara Falls, you need at least 3 days in the area.
 It takes at least a full day to get to Niagara Falls and back.
 I recommend adding 1 more day to your Toronto itinerary if you want to see Niagara Falls as well.